1300 088 065

 Living Arrangement

-You must move in and live in the property as your home within 6 months.
-If you move out of the home you are no longer covered by the scheme.
+You must move in and live in the property as your home within the applicable timeframe.

 Relationship